Digitalization, access to health information and structural demand are set to further drive the consumer health market. Do you know what’s ahead?

 The operational improvements we made as part of the turnaround, as well as our strategic portfolio management enable us to fully tap into the potential of changing market dynamics.
 One of these dynamics is the increasing demand for categories that enable consumers to manage their own health and wellness, and ensure that they stay well, like nutritional supplements.

 This segment of the broader consumer health market has a particularly attractive growth outlook, driven by high structural demand and increasing health literacy.
 COVID-19 has further contributed to the increased appreciation of preventative healthcare.
 Today, Bayer is a leading company in this segment, with vitamins and nutritional supplements playing significant roles in its product portfolio with leading brands such as One A Day™, Supradyn™, Berocca™ and Redoxon™ to name a few.
-Over most of the last year, Bayer has further strengthened this position and outperformed its peers in the nutritional market in 2020.
+Bayer is further strengthening this position fueled by continued focus on preventive health solutions.

 Bayer plans to continue to expand on its strong global footprint in the nutritional market and provide more people around the globe with access to the nutrients they need to live healthy lives.
 With our recently announced The Nutrient Gap Initiative, we aim to reach 50 million people in underserved communities per year by 2030 through direct action and in partnership with critical non-governmental organizations (NGOs) with a focus on intervention, education, and advocacy.
 The initiative is a crucial part of our sustainability goal to expand access to everyday health for 100 million people in underserved communities.